 The Fixtures I Chose (and the Results)

-Coming in at less than $60, with a 4.5 star rating on Amazon and a flow rate of 1.8 gallons per minute, this faucet was an easy choice.
-I actually bought this faucet for my first house back in 2006 and we used it there for over 3 years.
-Not only does this thing look great, but it works flawlessly.
+Coming in at less than $60, with a 4.5-star rating on Amazon and a flow rate of 1.8 gallons per minute, this faucet was an easy choice.
+I actually bought this faucet for my first house back in 2006 and we used it there for over three years.
+Not only does this thing look great, but it also works flawlessly.

-I installed this faucet in my bathroom about a year ago.
+I installed this faucet in my bathroom.
 I’m not a plumber and I’m not very handy, but I was able to figure it out myself.
-It took me about 45 minutes to install (not bad for my level of incompetence) and while it took some patience on my part, it was relatively easy to do with the right tools.
+It took me about 45 minutes to install (not bad for my level of incompetence), and while it took some patience on my part, it was relatively easy to do with the right tools.
 The hot and cold hoses came pre-installed into the faucet itself, so it was a couple less steps in the installation process (which was a couple less opportunities for me to screw something up).

 Would I buy this faucet again?
 Absolutely.
 I actually ended up buying two more of this exact model for the other bathrooms in our house.
 Regardless of the VERY small issues (if you can even call them “issues”), it delivers as expected and the price is acceptable for what we’re trying to do.

 The shower head was the one I probably struggled with the most.
 Mainly because:

 - Generally speaking, a shower consumes more water than any other plumbing fixture (which makes it a big opportunity to save money).

 - When the water flow of a shower head is restricted to less than 2.5 gpm, it becomes very noticeable (in my humble opinion).

 Don’t get me wrong: I want to save water but not at the expense of creating an everyday annoyance for my tenants.
 Not to mention, if my tenants decide they don’t like the shower head, it’s about the easiest thing in the world to switch out.